Karl Bilimoria, MD, MS

 Dr. Asare was the first American Joint Committee on Cancer (AJCC) Clinical Scholar-in-Residence at the ACS.
 He began his fellowship in July 2013 after completing three years of general surgery residency at the Medical College of Wisconsin.
 Dr. Asare’s work focused on a number of projects with the AJCC, including improving the prognostic ability of TNM stage by incorporating significant non-anatomic factors and working with AJCC staff and technical writers to improve and transform the next AJCC staging manual.He was also closely engaged with disease site expert panels, evidence-based medicine core and precision medicine core that were assembled for the 8th edition of the Cancer Staging Manual.

 Dr. Asare completed his undergraduate education at Randolph-Macon College in Ashland, VA, and his medical education at Howard University College of Medicine, Washington, DC.
-He is currently a categorical general surgery resident at the Medical College of Wisconsin.
 His career plans and interests are in surgical oncology, development of cancer survival prognostic tools, and establishing cancer registries in low-income countries.